kritikamandale/kritikamandale/README.md

 > Result: both APIs rate limited at once
 > Status: 🟥 me, manually typing responses like a caveman

-[AGENT_LOG #069]
-> Task: be a helpful voice agent
-> Result: put a customer on hold... forever
-> Status: 🟧 still on hold. send help.
 ```

 ---